-This Radiological Protection program description supports Oak Ridge National Laboratory's (ORNL's) agenda for scientific and operational excellence while performing radiological work.
+This Radiological Protection program description supports ORNL's agenda for scientific and operational excellence while performing radiological work.
 The program is specifically designed to meet the requirements of Title 10 Code of Federal Regulations Part 835, Occupational Radiation Protection (10 CFR 835), in establishing radiation protection standards, limits, and program requirements for protecting individuals from ionizing radiation resulting from the conduct of DOE activities.
-Individuals responsible for developing and implementing measures necessary for ensuring compliance with the requirements of 10 CFR 835 shall have the appropriate education, training, and skills to discharge these responsibilities.
+Individuals responsible for developing and implementing measures necessary for ensuring compliance with the requirements of 10 CFR 835 have the appropriate education, training, and skills to discharge these responsibilities.